LostArtefacts/TRX/docs/05-game_flow/5-INJECTIONS.md

     <td>
       Injects an animation command for the bird guardian to end the level on the final frame of its death animation.
-The original hard-coded end-level behaviour is removed in TR2X.
+The original hard-coded end-level behaviour is removed in TRX.
     </td>
   </tr>
   <tr valign="top">